Excel INDEX MATCH Function (Table of Contents)

 Step 6: Use zero as matching criteria that specifies the exact match for the year value inside the lookup range.
 Close the parentheses and press Enter key to see the output.

 We can see that the function has captured the correct value for the 2018 sales value associated with the country India.
 This is how we can use the INDEX MATCH function under different scenarios.
 Let’s wrap the things with some points to be remembered.

 INDEX MATCH is not a function itself in Excel; rather, it is a combination of two different formulae and is very powerful than VLOOKUP (we will check this in short).
-This function can be used on rows, columns, or on a combination of both, which makes it a successor of old school VLOOKUP, which can only work on columns (vertical lines).
-This combination is so relevant that some analysts even prefer it to look up the values and never move their head towards VLOOKUP.
+This function can be used on rows, columns, or on a combination of both, which makes it a successor of old-school VLOOKUP, which can only work on columns (vertical lines).
+This combination is so relevant that some analysts even prefer to look up the values and never move their head towards VLOOKUP.

 Things to Remember

 - INDEX MATCH is not a function in Excel, but a combination of two formulas, INDEX, and MATCH

 This is a guide to the Index Match function in Excel.
 Here we discuss how to use the Index Match function in Excel along with practical examples and a downloadable excel template.
 You can also go through our other suggested articles –